The course is made up of 5 units, each will require approximately 3 hours of study.

 Unit 4 uncovers different intervention strategies and highlights their strengths and weaknesses.
 Previous activities throughout the course will enable you to link possible interventions to behaviours.

-Unit 5 - Routes to Intervention: Providing Autism Support in Educational Settings
+Unit 5 - Routes to Intervention: Getting help and support

 The last unit allows you to discover what help is available to you as a parent or carer.
 You will be able to find help and guidance in how to choose the right solutions for your child.